Avery2/controller-input-canvas/README.md

 This skeleton app serves as a foundation for developing games that utilize game controller inputs.
 It demonstrates the integration of gamepad functionality into a web-based application and provides a starting point for implementing your own game mechanics and features.

-I made this with ChatGPT (even this README).
-You can play the game if you have a controller [here]().

 ## Features

 - Gamepad Input: The app captures various inputs from game controllers, such as joystick movements, button presses, bumper clicks, and trigger interactions.